 Yentes, Jennifer M., Hunt, Nathaniel, Schmid, Kendra K., Kaipust, Jeffrey P., McGrath, Denise and Stergiou, Nicholas (2012) The Appropriate Use of Approximate Entropy and Sample Entropy with Short Data Sets.
-Annals of Biomedical Engineering, Online first .
+Annals of Biomedical Engineering, Online .
 [Journal article]

 Indefinitely restricted to Repository staff only.